Blood donation in England: Blood component donations

 Blood is made in the bone marrow.
 It is composed of red blood cells, platelets, plasma and white blood cells, collectively referred to as blood components.
-Donations given at regular blood donation sessions are referred to as "Whole Blood".
+Donations given at regular blood donation sessions are referred to as "whole blood".

 Platelets are very small cells.
 They work with the clotting factors in plasma to form a mesh "plug" to stop or prevent bleeding.
 Plasma is the fluid part of the blood.
 It contains protein, salts and clotting factors.
 White cells fight harmful bacteria and help prevent infection.
 Red cells carry oxygen from the lungs to the tissues.

 Most platelet donations are given to patients who are unable to make enough platelets in their bone marrow.
 For example, patients with leukaemia or other cancers may have too few platelets as the result of their disease or treatment.
-Also after major surgery or extensive injury, patients may need platelet transfusions to replace those lost through bleeding.
-Platelets are often life-saving and special in that they can help up to 3 adults or even 12 children.
-As platelets can only be stored for a few days, regular and frequent donors are in great demand and that is why platelet donors are asked to attend at least 8 to 10 times per year.
+Also, after major surgery or extensive injury, patients may need platelet transfusions to replace those lost through bleeding.
+Platelets are often life-saving and special in that they can help up to three adults or even twelve children.
+As platelets can be stored for only a few days, regular and frequent donors are in great demand and that is why platelet donors are asked to attend at least eight to ten times a year.